stackhpc/kube-perftest/README.md

   problemSize: S
   # The number of MPI processes to use
   numProcs: 16
-  # The number of MPI worker pods to launch
+  # The number of MPI pods to launch
-  numWorkers: 8
+  numNodes: 8
 ```

 ## Benchmark set